Sindahlof/git-tutorial/README.md

 # git-good tutorial
-The tutorial to git-Good in SDU Vikings
+The tutorial to git-Good in SDU Vikings Driverless Sub-team

 ## Git commands
 Overview of all git commands used in this tutorial